open5e/open5e/source/monsters/tome-of-beasts/D/devils/gilded-devil.rst

 saving throws against the gilded devil’s abilities and a further -10 penalty against scrying attempts made by the gilded devil.
-A remove curse spell removes this effect.
+A :ref:`srd:remove-curse` spell removes this effect.

 **Magic Resistance.** The devil has advantage on saving throws against